- Loyola Law School (J.D., 2000), valedictorian, summa cum laude

 Alan Heinrich is a partner in the Los Angeles office of Irell & Manella LLP, where he is a member of the firm’s litigation, intellectual property litigation and appellate groups.
 He has previously served on the firm's Executive Committee and as Chair of the firm's Hiring Committee.

-Mr. Heinrich earned his J.D., summa cum laude, from Loyola Law School in 2000, where he was valedictorian of his class and chief articles editor of the Loyola of Los Angeles Law Review.
+Mr. Heinrich earned his J.D., summa cum laude, from Loyola Law School in 2000, where he was valedictorian of his class.
 In 2000–2001, he served as law clerk to the Honorable Diarmuid F. O'Scannlain, Circuit Judge for the United States Court of Appeals for the Ninth Circuit, in Portland, Oregon.
 Mr. Heinrich received a B.A., magna cum laude, from Washington and Lee University and a Ph.D. in Classics from the State University of New York at Buffalo.

 Mr. Heinrich is a member of UCLA's Adjunct Faculty, where he teaches an advanced patent law seminar.
 He also teaches Patent Law at Loyola Law School.